 SB 101 This measure relates to the control of soil erosion and sedimentation.
 It provides for a buffer against coastal marshlands within which certain land-disturbing activities are prohibited.
 The measure provides for exceptions, variances, and effective dates.
-Last action: SB was sent to the governor 8 APR 15.
+Last action: Senate agreed to House amendment 27 MAR 15.